beachfront/beachfront-io-VAST/Macros.md

 Suppport Macros in VAST URL
 ==================

-Following macros are supported in Vast URL - Applicable for Advertisers
+Following macros are supported in Vast URL - Applicable for Advertisers.
+Macros are case-sensitive and must include [brackets].

 1. [cachebuster] : Random Number
 2. [ipaddress] : Device IP Address